voxpupuli/puppet-cassandra/README.md

 This is a major change to the API and you will more than likely need to change your manifest to accomodate these changes.

+The `service_ensure` attribute of the cassandra class now defaults to *undef*, users who do want to manage service status in Puppet can still set it to true.

 All the functionality relating to OpsCenter has been divested to the [locp/opscenter](https://forge.puppet.com/locp/opscenter) module on Puppet Forge.